-In Hutt Valley DHB during 1990-2007, bronchiolitis admissions increased, reached a peak in 2000-01 and then declined.
-During the 2000s, admissions were higher than the New Zealand average.
-During 1990-2005, there was one bronchiolitis death in Hutt Valley DHB.
-During 1996-2007, admissions were highest for Hutt Valley Pacific and Māori > European > Asian infants.
-Admissions during 2003-2007 were also higher during late winter and early spring.
+In Waikato DHB during 1990-2007, bronchiolitis admissions increased progressively, reaching a peak in 2002-03 and thereafter declined.
+During this period, admissions were similar to the New Zealand average.
+During 1990-2005 there were 4 deaths attributed to bronchiolitis in Waikato DHB.
+During 1996-2007, bronchiolitis admissions were highest for Waikato Pacific and Māori > European > Asian infants, although admissions for Pacific and Māori infants have declined since 2002-03.
+Admissions during 2003-2007, were also higher during late winter and spring.